$5,271.00 - $7,082.00 Monthly

 Duties

-Utilize treatment triage procedures according to SARU and DOC policy to admit incarcerated individuals into treatment to appropriate substance use disorder treatment groups.
+• Utilize the treatment triage and SharePoint, according to SARU and DOC policy, to admit incarcerated individuals into treatment.

-• Ensure chronological notes are entered according to established CFR 42 Part 2 and Policy 580.000 criteria.
+• Ensure chronological notes are entered and all work is conducted according to established CFR 42 Part 2 and Policy 580.000 criteria.

 Qualifications